snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/custom-scripts/create-a-script/index.md

 ## Setting an HTTP header

-For the http target only, you can specify a set of http headers, which will be appended to the configured headers for the http target.
-Do so by prividing an object in the `HTTPHeaders` field:
+For the `http` target only, you can specify a set of HTTP headers, which will be appended to the configured headers for the `http` target.
+Do so by providing an object in the `HTTPHeaders` field:

 ```js reference
 https://github.com/snowplow/snowbridge/blob/master/assets/docs/configuration/transformations/custom-scripts/create-a-script-header-example.js
 ```

+The headers will only be included if the target has the [`dynamic_headers = true` setting](/docs/destinations/forwarding-events/snowbridge/configuration/targets/http/index.md#configuration-options) configured.

 ## Configuration